outpace/config/README.md

 - Using declaration of configurable vars, which can be documented, defaulted, and used as a canonical source of data for other code just as any other library-specific var would be.
 - Providing introspection into the configurable surface of an application and its dependencies.
-- Relying on pushing values to all configuration vars from a single source.
+- Relying on pushing values to all configuration vars, and doing so from a single source.

 ## Overview